 In college he studied applied anthropology, later earning a master's degree in folklore from UNC-Chapel Hill.
 Today, he serves on the board of the International Bluegrass Music Association (IBMA) and is a speaker at national and international conferences.

 He enjoys listening to Bob Dylan and Old Crow Medicine Show, which he says have added a new energy to folk music.
 With the most live venues in North Carolina in Raleigh, William says there's no better time to be part of the music scene here.
 The sound is diverse and vibrant, reasons insiders named it one of the best music scenes in the country.

 "There is great collaboration and partnership that is the nature of this city.
 Everybody is talking and thinking out loud.
 That always leads to great things."

 William preserves and protects blues, bluegrass and other forms of traditional music.
 And that's not all.
 He helps nonprofits like IBMA make the most out of meetings and events.
-Raleigh's passionate locals maximize resources to create events that hit all the right notes, helping draw more than 140,000 fans to IBMA's World of Bluegrass 2013 (its first year held in Raleigh).
-And you can tap into smart resources such as William by working with the Greater Raleigh CVB's Sales Department.
+Raleigh's passionate locals maximize resources to create events that hit all the right notes, helping draw more than 140,000 fans to IBMA's World of Bluegrass 2013 (its first year held in Raleigh)... and more than 200,000 fans to IBMA's World of Bluegrass 2016.
+You can tap into smart resources such as William by working with the Greater Raleigh CVB's Sales Department.